 In this case, your original unused prepaid costs are \$10,000, and your additional costs are \$3,000.
 You received no refund for the original unused prepaid costs.
 As the original unused prepaid cost is the higher amount, we will pay you \$10,000 for this event.
 This is because you were unable to use the original prepaid tour so the \$10,000 paid for the tour is considered your out-of-pocket cost.

 We only cover claims relating to the first 30 days you are delayed after the unexpected event.

-Everything under D.3.4 Conditions of cover for changes to your journey once you have left (page 56) also applies.
+Everything under D.2.2 Delayed journey to a special event (page 52) also applies.